BigweldIndustries/BigBot/README.md

 To install httpx, get python, install it, and then type in the command prompt "pip install httpx"

 To install colorama, get python, install it, and then type in the command prompt "pip install colorama"

+To install google-api-python-client, get python, install it, and then type in the command prompt "pip3 install google-api-python-client"

 # Commands: